Documentation in progress

 Relay evaluates each action through detection layers, enforces policies, and can pause execution for human approval before the tool is called.

-Policies define what's allowed, what requires approval, and what's blocked.
-They're evaluated before execution.
+Policies define what is allowed, what requires approval, and what is blocked.
+They are evaluated before execution.

 policies: